Cemempamoi/simba/README.md

 ## Contact

+This project is jointly led by Loris Di Natale and Muhammad Zakwan, with the participation of Bratislav Svetozarevic, Philipp Heer, Giancarlo Ferrari Trecate, and Colin N. Jones.
+Urban Energy Systems Lab, Empa, Switzerland
+Laboratoire d'Automatique, EPFL, Switzerland

-For more information, please contact loris.dinatale@empa.ch.
+For more information, please contact loris.dinatale@alumni.epfl.ch